ctracey/lp_code/README.md

 Running the batch processor
 ---------------------------

-After you have build and installed the gem you can run the batch processor
+After you have built and installed the gem you can run the batch processor

 ### Help
 run this command to get help